colah/ByronTrialNotes/daily-notes/day20.md

 * How many batches would one have to do, given that lab equipment.
  * Quite a few...
 Could we got back to the pictures?
  * We have one liter beakers it seems on the left side.
  * If you were courageous enough to make 200 grams at a time, that would be fifteen batches...
-A small batch would be fine grams.
+A small batch would be five grams.
 * 200 grams is getting to a level that would be dangerous, for making it by hand...
 Where does it become more dangerous?
  * It depends on your experience, and your comfort.
 * What about you.